Peter Warrick

-Peter L. Warrick (born June 19, 1977) is an American former professional football player who played at the wide receiver position for six seasons in National Football League (NFL).
-He played college football for Florida State Seminoles, earning consensus All-American honors twice.
+Peter L. Warrick (born June 19, 1977) is an American former professional football player who was a wide receiver for six seasons in National Football League (NFL).
+He played college football for Florida State Seminoles where he was consensus All-American honors twice and won the 1999 National Championship with the team and was the named Sugar Bowl MVP.
 He was selected by the Cincinnati Bengals with the fourth overall pick in the 2000 NFL draft and played professionally for the Bengals and Seattle Seahawks of the NFL and the Bloomington Extreme of the Indoor Football League (IFL).

 Early life

 Born in Bradenton, Florida, Warrick attended Southeast High School in Bradenton, where he competed in football, basketball and track.
 He played wide receiver as a junior and caught 36 passes for more than 600 yards and nine touchdowns.
 He played quarterback as a senior, rushing for 673 yards and 13 touchdowns while completing 49 of 96 passes for 1,109 yards and 13 touchdowns.
 He also returned four punts for touchdowns during his junior and senior seasons.
 Warrick served as team captain and led Southeast High to two consecutive state titles.
 He was a USA Today honorable mention, Parade All-American and first-team Class 5A all-state player.
 In basketball, he was named the player of the year for the state of Florida.

 In track and field, Warrick was among the state's top performers in the sprinting and jumping events.
 He was the state runner-up in the long jump as a junior, at 7.16 meters.
 He won two state 6-A titles in the long jump as a senior, recording a personal-best jump of 7.25 meters.
 He ran a career-best time of 10.59 seconds in the 100 meters at the regional 5-A state meet.
 He was chosen to the all-area first team in the 100m and long-jump events.